CrissNowik/Tournament_Must_Have/README.md

 Inspiration:
 ------------
-When you organise or manage sport event - football league, voleyball tournament or some sport games between more than two teams or contestants there is always one, main problem - how to fast, fairly and smart create plan of competition.
-Doing it with paper, pencil and table tenis balls for draw ;-) is unefficient and burdened with the risk of confusion.
-So this web app is yours Tournament_Must_Have!
+When you organise or manage sport event - football league, voleyball tournament or some sport games between more than two teams or contestants there is always one, main problem - how to fast, fairly and smart create plan of competition, print it and distribute among competitors in order to have efficient course of the event.
+Doing it with paper, pencil and table tenis balls for draw ;-) is useless and burdened with the risk of confusion.
+So... just use Tournament_Must_Have and create your own tournaments as easy as snap fingers!

 Technology stack:
 -------------
 * HTML5,
 * CSS + SASS,
 * Java Script (ES6),
+* jsPDF library,
 * jQuery,
 * Gulp,
 * Webpack